davidpablocohn/openrvdas-docs/_docs/controlling_loggers.md

 toc_icon: "list"
 toc_sticky: true  # Makes the TOC stick on scroll
 ---
-This document describes operation of the [Logger Manager](https://github.com/OceanDataTools/openrvdas/blob/master/server/logger_manager.py), a multifaceted script that allows running, controlling and monitoring entire sets of loggers.
+This page describes operation of the [Logger Manager](https://github.com/OceanDataTools/openrvdas/blob/master/server/logger_manager.py), a multifaceted script that allows running, controlling and monitoring entire sets of loggers.

 # The High-Order Bits